-The Birds and the Bees in our neighborhood are dysfunctional.
+The birds and the bees in our neighborhood are dysfunctional.
 They have a grand old time with our trumpet vine, but completely ignore our squash.
 Poor, neglected squash.

 You know how they say: if you want something done right, you have to do it yourself?

-Well, call me Empress Honeybee because I’m the new queen of this polliNation.
+Well, call me Empress Honeybee because I’m the new queen of this pollination.
 So, come along with me, and I’ll show you how to pollinate squash by hand.

-The center of a female flower has a stigma.
+The Female Squash Flower: The center of a female blossom has a stigma.
 On the stem right behind the female flower bulb is a miniature version of the squash that is to be.

 If you have several female flowers to pollinate, go ahead and use that same male flower for all of them.
-If you see that more female flowers will be opening soon and you only have one male flower, you can put it in a ziplock bag in the fridge for a few days and it will still do its job.
+If you see that more female flowers will be opening soon and you only have one male flower, you can put it in a zipper bag in the fridge for a few days and it will still do its job.